pagekey/website/_drafts/how-to-implement-a-hash-table-in-python.md

 4) Hash function generates a very different output for similar strings.

 For our purposes the most important characteristic that our function must have is **uniformity**.
+We would like our hash values to be as evenly distributed among our buckets as possible, to take full advantage of each bucket and avoid collisions.

+To understand why, consider an extreme case: Our hash function will be `h(x) = 1`.
+That's right, a constant value.
+So what happens?
+Every time we hash a key, the output is 1, meaning that we assign that node to bucket 1.
+With every single node under bucket 1, our HashTable becomes nothing more than a bloated LinkedList!

+![Uniform Bucket Distribution (good)][buckets_uniform]
+![Non-Uniform Bucket Distribution (bad)][buckets_nonuniform]

 ## Is Prime